-For a complete list of the metrics you can get with the Monitoring agent, see Agent metrics.
+For a complete list of the built-in metrics you can get with the Monitoring agent, see Agent metrics.

 The Monitoring agent is compatible with the following environments.

 Virtual machine instances

 You can install the Monitoring agent on the following kinds of VM instances.
 The instances must have external IP addresses:

 Compute Engine instances.
 The Monitoring agent sends monitoring information to each instance's associated project.

 Amazon Elastic Compute Cloud (EC2) instances.
 The Monitoring agent sends monitoring information to the AWS connector project for your Stackdriver account.
 Stackdriver creates this project for you when you connect your AWS account to a Stackdriver account.